Ellariel/academic-profile/content/authors/admin/_index.md

 bio: My research interests include sustainability as a general concept.

 # Interests to show in About widget
-#interests:
+interests:
-#  - Sustainability and Environmental Psychology
+  - Sustainability & Environmental behavior
-#  - Social Data Science and Green computing
+  - Social Data Science & AI for Sustainability
-#  - Artificial Intelligence and Reinforcement Learning
+  - Reinforcement Learning

 # Education to show in About widget
 education: